 Decorative Fun Paper Activities

 Making decorations is fun and doesn’t cost much.
 You only need a few tools and some creativity.
-Some decorations, like tissue paper pom poms, can be hung from the ceiling for added effect.
-Paper lanterns are stunning and surprisingly easy to make using paper, scissors, and adhesive glue, adding a warm and personalized touch to your space.
+For example, making paper chains is a fun and easy option for adding color and style to any event.
+Some decorations, like tissue paper pom poms, can be hung from the ceiling for added effect, and making them in different sizes creates more visual interest.
+Paper lanterns are stunning and surprisingly easy to make using paper, scissors, and adhesive glue or hot glue, adding a warm and personalized touch to your space.

 1. Paper Flowers